Dconf

 dconf is a low-level configuration system and settings management tool.
 Its main purpose is to provide a back end to GSettings on platforms that don't already have configuration storage systems.
 It depends on GLib.
-It is part of GNOME 3 and is a replacement for GConf.
+It is part of GNOME as of version 3, and is a replacement for GConf.

 Overview

 dconf is a simple key-based configuration system.
 Keys exist in an unstructured database (but it is intended that keys that logically belong together are grouped together).